NHSDigital/nia-patient-switching-standard-adaptor/README.md

 ## Local development
 ### How to start local environment
+1. Go to `docker` directory
-1. Set following env variables inside `vars.sh` file:
+2. Set following env variables inside `vars.sh` file:
     - PS_DB_URL: Database URL required to run migrations (for local environment set 'jdbc:postgresql://localhost:5436/patient_switching')
     - POSTGRES_PASSWORD: Password to be set for default postgres user.
       This user is used to run the init script on the database.
 It is required during database creation.